DavidHLP/blog/src/content/note/en/spring-cache-cacheoperation-source-analysis.md

 **Caching Mechanism Design Analysis:**

-1. **Why is `operationCache` needed?**
+1. **Why do we need `operationCache`?**

-- **Performance optimization**: Annotation parsing is a relatively expensive operation (involving reflection, annotation lookup, etc.)
+- **Performance Optimization**: Annotation parsing is relatively expensive (involves reflection, annotation lookup, etc.)
-- **Frequent calls**: The same method will be called multiple times during application runtime
+- **Frequent Calls**: The same method will be called multiple times during application runtime
-- **Immutability**: Cache operations of methods are immutable during runtime, suitable for caching
+- **Immutability**: Method cache operations are immutable at runtime, suitable for caching

-2. **Purpose of `NULL_CACHING_MARKER`:**
+2. **The role of `NULL_CACHING_MARKER`:**

-- **Avoid repeated lookup**: For methods that don't contain cache annotations, avoid the complete parsing process every time
+- **Avoid Repeated Lookups**: For methods that don't contain cache annotations, avoid going through the complete parsing process each time
-- **State distinction**: Distinguish between "not yet looked up" and "looked up but not found" states
+- **State Distinction**: Distinguish between "not yet searched" and "searched but not found" states
-- **Memory optimization**: Use singleton empty collection, saving memory space
+- **Memory Optimization**: Use singleton empty collection to save memory space

 **getCacheOperations Method Implementation Analysis:**